DieselMeister/blog-articles/20231205_command_event_dependency_handling_expamples/20231205_command_event_dependency_handling.md

 With this small domain, we want to start.
 And keep in mind, that we don't want to improve the domain here, we want to solve another problem.

+## Update: The Service (2023-12-19)
+In the code samples you will see a service implementation.
+Consider it as the application layer, application service, domain service or whatever you call it.
+It's not important for the discussion here.
+But it seems, that some people get confused about it.
+The service is not the API-Layer like Giraffe HttpHandler or MVC Controller or something like that.
+And keep in mind, it's an example and not a real world application.

 ## The Domain Description